OpenCDSS/cdss-app-statecu-fortran-doc-dev/mkdocs-project/docs/deployed-env/overview.md

     other files                             (Many other files are used by the GUI)
 ```

-**Need to confirm where StateCU should be installed going forward.
-Perhaps should have a default location under C:\CDSS but also recommend copying to dataset folder to ensure compatibility.
-Other issues to be considered include the following:**

-* Should the software install into a versioned folder like CDSS TSTool, Python, and other software?
-For example:  `C:\CDSS\StateCU-13.03\bin\statecu.exe`.
-This would be more flexible when new features are added.
-The downside is that it would complicate simple use where "statecu" is entered in a command window,
-although the latest install could always update the `PATH` environment variable.
-An intelligent StateCU runner script could be developed (similar to Python `py` program)
-to look for StateCU in normal locations.
-This program could be installed in a common location such as `C:\CDSS\bin`.
-* Should a version number be included in the StateCU executable filename?
-This is less of an issue if the StateCU install folder is versioned.
-`statecu -v` can be run to print the version when in doubt.

-## Relationship of StateCU Executable with StateCU GUI

-The legacy approach for distributing the StateCU executable (as of version 13.03) has been to package the `statecu.exe` file
-with the StateCU GUI.
-For examaple, see the [CDSS StateCU Download](http://cdss.state.co.us/software/Pages/StateCU.aspx).

-**Need to decide how the StateCU executable should continue to be packaged only with the GUI,
-and perhaps also be distributed separately, especially Linux versions.
-Also, the StateCU GUI is out of date and needs updated.
-Need to prioritize within the OpenCDSS effort.**

-Information from Jim Brannon:
+### Information from Jim Brannon about the StateCU GUI

+The following information was provided during initial OpenCDSS repository configuration.

 * The current StateCU GUI is VB code, rewritten only where it had to be from the original VB6.
 In other words, a lot of the original VB6 code is still in there - but it compiled, so it was left alone.
 It is not modern era VB.NET at all.
 Therefore it can't be compiled except on the LRE computer given to DWR.
 Kelley T or Mary H has it.

-* When I started working on StateCU, we (LRE) moved both the FORTRAN and VB6 code into the Visual Studio environment and begn using Intel FORTRAN.
+* When I started working on StateCU, we (LRE) moved both the FORTRAN and VB6 code into the Visual Studio environment and begin using Intel FORTRAN.
 Later I separated the FORTRAN StateCU code from Visual Studio, and modified it to be amenable to other compilers like gfortran.
 At that time at LRE, we were not using a version control system, so complete sets of StateCU code for each version were kept in carefully named folders.
 StateCU FORTRAN code was finally added to a version control system (git) much later, but StateCU code was changing infrequently by that time.

 ## StateCU 32 and 64 Bit Executable Considerations

+**As of StateCU 14.0.0, the software is distributed as a 64-bit executable.
+The following information is for historical purposes only and can be used to confirm whether an executable is 32-bit or 64-bit.**

 The StateCU software is a Fortran program that is compiled to a 32-bit static executable using the `gfortran` compiler.
 The 32-bit Windows executable will run on 64-bit Windows 7 and 10 computers similar to other 32-bit software.